-Each of these causes presents unique challenges when it comes to proving your claim, which is why it’s so important to work with an experienced Los Angeles paralysis lawyer who has experience proving your case and making your claim as strong as possible.
+Each of these causes presents unique challenges when it comes to proving your claim, which is why it’s so important to work with an experienced paralysis lawyer who has experience proving your case and making your claim as strong as possible.

 Accident victims may suffer different types of paralysis:

 Generally speaking, this is a loss of mobility and sensation of the torso and legs.
 You may experience some loss of sensation and mobility due to the location and severity of the injury, but victims usually retain mobility of the head, neck, and arms.

 This is a total and complete loss of mobility and sensation in all four limbs and the torso.
 There are five different gradations of tetraplegia, determined by the extent of the loss of sensation and mobility.